mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 stem holding them to rot.

-The plant can only be duplicated by means of water propagation, as the roots’ only purpose is to hold the plant in place in the oceans of Noricum.
+The plant can only be duplicated by means of water propagation, as the roots' only purpose is to hold the plant in place in the oceans of Noricum.
 It will detach flourishing parts, dropping them into the water below.
 It takes seven to eight months to grow a viable plant from this point, including a new root system able to reach soil.
 Other methods of